Brioche Burger Buns with Yeast

-I was looking for the softest most delicious burger buns recipe for a long time and finally I’m 100% confident this is the best brioche burger buns recipe I’ve ever made and I am very happy to share it with you.
+I was looking for the softest, most delicious burger bun recipe for a very long time, and after countless tests and adjustments, I’m finally 100% confident that this is the best brioche burger bun recipe I’ve ever made.
+I’m incredibly excited to share it with you because these buns truly have everything you could want in a homemade burger bun — softness, flavor, beautiful texture, and the perfect structure.

-Below is an instant dry yeast version, if you are looking for a sourdough version, you can find here.
+Below is an instant dry yeast version.
+If you are looking for a sourdough version, you can find it here.

 Ingredients